Dear St. Luke Community,

 Maybe prayer and having heart are one and the same.
 Maybe prayer isn’t about words at all but about trusting that God knows our heart, whether we say anything or not.
 And when we start to feel like we are losing heart, that’s the best time to pray for trust in a God who never abandons, but knows our heart.

 And when God knows your heart, what else is there left to say?

 PS-Please join us for our after worship Men Against Gun Violence educational gathering.
 For more info on that see below.

 KIVA.ORG ~ St. Luke’s Women’s Association has supported KIVA for many years and they will be a Deacon’s Ministry in the Fall.
 KIVA is a San Francisco based non-profit that offers individuals or groups the opportunity to make a $25 or larger loan in many countries.

-Mill Street Meal Providers ~ Monday, September 9th, Group A
+Mill Street Meal Providers ~ Monday, October 7th, Group B